FDelporte/FXGLSystemMonitoring/blog.md

 }, Duration.seconds(0.01));
 ```

-Another one is the run-method which generates random data for the mock-mode using noise1D:
+Another one is the `run()` method which, every second, runs the provided code.
+In this case, the code generates random data for the "mock" mode using [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise):

 ```
 run(() -> monitors.forEach(m -> {